 COVID 19 and Rafting in 2022

-We are all anxious to get back on the river soon, and are excited to begin our 2021 rafting season.
-This year we are updating our policies and procedures on the river when it comes to sanitation and cleanliness.
-We have started with a good cleaning and sanitizing of our boats, equipment and facilities.
-We have installed hand sanitizer dispensers in and around our operation, and we encourage our guests and staff to use them on a regular basis.
+For 2022, we will still run with our updated policies and procedures on the river when it comes to sanitation and cleanliness.
+We start each year with a good cleaning and sanitizing of our boats, equipment and facilities.
+We maintain hand sanitizer dispensers in and around our operation, and we encourage our guests and staff to use them on a regular basis.

 All of our guests should understand that some people are at higher risk for severe illness from COVID19.
 According to the CDC, “The risk of severe disease increases steadily as people age.
 Additionally, those of all ages with underlying medical conditions appear to be at higher risk in developing severe COVID-19 compared to those without these conditions.”1 The National Park Service recommends that people at higher risk should carefully consider their participation in a backcountry trip.
 Those at higher risk include people with the following conditions:

 • Chronic lung disease or moderate to severe asthma